alextsaf/alextsaf.github.io/_pages/about.md

  Hi, I'm Alex!

+I am currently an AI Systems Engineer at [Growth Shop][8] in the UK, where I lead the architecture and implementation of prescriptive intelligence systems that transform manual growth decision-making into automated, scalable solutions.
+I design and deploy backend systems integrating LLMs (OpenAI, Claude) with agentic frameworks (LangChain, LangGraph) and build pipelines that turn unstructured data into growth recommendations using RAG, vector search, and embeddings.

+I am also Co-Founder of [CaLT][10], a social-first app for personalized event discovery that helps citizens cut through the noise of fragmented event listings and discover cultural experiences that match their interests and availability.
+We've achieved impressive traction with 1,500+ users and 300 DAUs in our first month, along with 4,000+ saved events and a rapidly growing B2B pipeline. **Download it [here][7]!**

 I am a Junior Researcher at the [Information Management Unit (IMU)][6] at [NTUA][2].
-I am a part of EU-funded [Swarmchestrate](https://www.swarmchestrate.eu), where I am currently working on Complex Event Processing for Swarm-based systems in the Cloud-to-Edge continuum.
+I am a part of EU-funded [Swarmchestrate][9], where I am currently working on Complex Event Processing for Swarm-based systems in the Cloud-to-Edge continuum.

-I have co-created [CaLT](https://www.calt.gr), an event recommendation app providing personalized cultural, educational, and volunteering suggestions for the citizens of Athens.
-We are part of an accelerator and **about to launch**!

 In the past, I worked as a Software Engineer in Data at [Software Competitiveness International S.A.][3], working on designing and implementing an AI-ready multi-mission archiving system for the [ESA][4]-funded project "AIMA".
 I also worked on developing time series forecasting and anomaly detection models, for the Machine Learning Automated Test Processes (MALT-P) project, funded by [ESA][4].